arvifox/BigSort/README.md

 to create file of specific size

 Task #2
 to sort the file.
-Firstly sort by string, then sort by uint32
+Firstly sort by string, then sort by uint32 if the strings are equal.